liudonghua123/elpa/README.md

 How to use
 ----------

-Using `use-package`, one might configure `autocrypt.el` to read headers using Rmail and inject headers using `message-mode` as
+This package is published on [MELPA].
+Using `use-package`, one might configure `autocrypt.el` to read headers using Rmail and inject headers using `message-mode` as follows:
-follows:

-	(use-package 0x0
+	(use-package autocrypt
 	  :hook ((rmail-mode . autocrypt-mode)
 	         (message-mode . autocrypt-mode)))